ckan/ckan/doc/deb.rst

     cd missing
     bin/python -m buildkit.update_all .

-For each pacakge you'll be loaded into ``vim`` to edit the changelog.
+For each package you'll be loaded into ``vim`` to edit the changelog.
 Save and quit when you are done.
 Names, version numbers and dependencies are automatically generated.